xrettle/WFGY/ProblemMap/GlobalFixMap/Retrieval/retrieval_eval_recipes.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (retrieval recipes)**
+> These recipes show how to probe and score retrieval quality under specific assumptions.
+> The resulting numbers are scenario bound heuristics and should not be presented as general proof of system quality.

+---

 A practical kit to score retrieval quality with small but reliable datasets.
 Use these recipes to detect metric mismatch, ordering variance, hybrid regressions, and chunk misalignment before they leak into answers.